National Technicians Development Centre skills survey

 The Technician Commitment steering group have recently approved the undertaking of the technician skills survey.

-This project will be run by the National Technicians Development Centre in conjunction with a newly formed working group comprised of:
+This project was completed in 2023 by the National Technicians Development Centre in conjunction with university working group comprised of:

 • Matthew Davis, Organisational Developer, The Academy